mikesir87/rbtc-presentation-2017-june-22/docs/slides.md

 ## What's causing all of the hype?

 ???
-That's a great question.
-So, in response to that question, another question!
+There's got to be a big problem we're running into that's needing fixing.
+So, while I share a crazy analogy/story, I want you to think about this question...

 ---
 background-image: url(images/homer.png)